 Nowadays, consumers expect fast and clear answers to their questions.
 They might even get frustrated and switch to another company if they don’t immediately get what they want.
 Luckily, there are certain concepts and tech solutions that can help you meet their expectations.
 Take conversational marketing as an example.
 This type of marketing is entirely focused on real-time conversations, in order to acquire new customers and move them down the sales funnel while building more meaningful relationships – which really matters if you strive to provide outstanding customer support

-- There’s enough customer service staff to process all of the customer inquiries in a timely manner,
+- There’s enough customer service staff to process all customer inquiries in a timely manner.

 - Your customer service responds to customer questions as soon as possible.